Learn more about our response to COVID-19 (coronavirus) »

 Logansport, IN 46947

 Please park in the parking lot and enter through the front door.
-You will be assessed for COVID-19 testing or vaccine once you enter the building and directed appropriately.
+You will be assessed for COVID-19 testing or vaccine once you enter the building and are directed appropriately.

-The clinic is open Monday - Thursday from 8 am - 4 pm; closed 11:30-12:30 for lunch.
+The clinic is open Monday - Thursday from 8 am - 4 pm; closed from 11:30-12:30 for lunch.
 Appointments are preferred, but walk-ins are also welcome.